-Information Systems3 creditsStudents explore advanced topics in Accounting Information Systems(AIS) needed to understand and use technologies in making decisionsin key practice areas of the accounting profession: managerialaccounting, financial accounting, auditing, and tax accounting.Course topics include the technologies involved in AIS, types of AISapplications and systems, use of systems technology and databaseconcepts as a philosophy of AIS, internal control issues of AIS, auditissues related to AIS, and systems development issues including theSoftware Development Life Cycle and current trends in AIS design.Prerequisite: Undergraduate degree in accounting or 30 semestercredits of undergraduate accounting.
+Students explore advanced topics in Accounting Information Systems (AIS) needed to understand and use technologies in making decisions in key practice areas of the accounting profession: managerial accounting, financial accounting, auditing, and tax accounting.
+Course topics include the technologies involved in AIS, types of AIS applications and systems, use of systems technology and database concepts as a philosophy of AIS, internal control issues of AIS, audit issues related to AIS, and systems development issues including the Software Development Life Cycle and current trends in AIS design.
+Prerequisite: Undergraduate degree in accounting or 30 semester credits of undergraduate accounting.